Joe Budden (album): Critical reception

 Upon its release, Joe Budden received generally favorable reviews from music critics.
-Jason Birchmeier of AllMusic gave the album four stars out of five, saying "Budden's debut isn't quite an instant classic, as he's still better at freestyling verses than crafting hooks, and the album could use a couple more non-White Boy productions, if only for the sake of variety, but it's nonetheless promising, an omen of a greater things to come, for Budden as well as for listeners."
-Chris Ryan of SPIN gave the album an eight out of ten, saying "This tension between bragging and insecurity, between the night out and the morning after, gives Joe Budden a singular spark.
+Jason Birchmeier of AllMusic thought the album was "promising, an omen of a greater things to come, for Budden as well as for listeners", but added that it "could use a couple more non-White Boy productions, if only for the sake of variety".
+Chris Ryan of Spin said: "This tension between bragging and insecurity, between the night out and the morning after, gives Joe Budden a singular spark.
 If the album falters, it's when Budden guns for crossover appeal; cameos by Lil' Mo and 112 reek of boardroom tampering.
 But even a bit of lab-tested R&B can't ruin this bold debut."
 HipHopDX reviewer K.B.
-Tindal gave the album a four and a half out of five, saying "The joy in this CD is that Joe did it without shiny suits, without a lot of ice and without an over needed amount of featured guests.
+Tindal wrote: "The joy in this CD is that Joe did it without shiny suits, without a lot of ice and without an over needed amount of featured guests.
 He did it with love for Hip-Hop and real lyrics and a dedication to himself to succeed at what he knows he's good at.
 Now if that's not inspiration then call me crazy. […] He's destined to be one of the best."
-Rolling Stone gave the album three stars out of five, saying "Joe Budden's rhymes have two things many round-the-way rappers could use: wit and pathos."
+Jon Caramanica, in his review for Rolling Stone, said that "Joe Budden's rhymes have two things many round-the-way rappers could use: wit and pathos."
 Robert Christgau cited "U Ain't Gotta Go Home" and "Calm Down" as "choice cuts" on "an album that isn't worth your time or money."
+Anslem Samuel of XXL commended Joe Budden for his "rapid-fire barbs in his signature fluctuating cadence" and thought the artist "excels [...] in his openness about his painful past", but added that there are "moments where he shoots and misfires".